Szmydlo/tallies/docs/devDiary.md

 ### 09.06.2022

 RouteGuard created to use current session and login automatically!
 Need to work a little on catching errors from backend and also on blocking user calls to backend (RLS Supabase).
 Question for later: is there a way not to check on every page whether the user is authorized?

+### 10.06.2022

+Catching errors implemented!
+I also managed to make 404 "intelligent", it can distinguish between logged and not logged user